Apollo Quiboloy: Kingdom of Jesus Christ

-Quiboloy is the founding leader and Executive Pastor of the Kingdom of Jesus Christ, The Name Above Every Name founded on September 1, 1985.
-He began preaching in the slums of Villamor, Agdao, Davao City with only 15 members.
-He has received critical responses to his claims of being the "Appointed Son of God".

-The sect's main cathedral is located along Buhangin National Highway in Davao City.
+Quiboloy founded the Kingdom of Jesus Christ, The Name Above Every Name (also known as KOJC or KJC) on September 1, 1985 and appointed himself as leader and Executive Pastor.
+He started preaching at the slums of Villamor, Agdao with 15 members and received critical comments due to his claims on being the "Appointed Son of God".
+Their main cathedral is beside Francisco Bangoy International Airport just along the Carlos P. Garcia National Highway in Buhangin, Davao City.